yadubhai/neural-network-scratch/Readme.md

 # Neural Network from Scratch
-## 01 Introduction
+## 02 Perceptron
-This branch contains the course materials for introduction video.
-You can watch the video at [here](https://www.youtube.com/watch?v=gCHuE6Vaz88)
+This branch contains course material for perceptron video.
+In this video we go through the details of perceptron and implement and train a perceptron model in python.
+You can watch the video at here.